The SONY RADIO thumbnail directory

-w To read more about the descriptions and codes for SONY radios, please visit THE SONY CODES (by Aldo Andreani)
+w To read more about the description-codes for SONY radios, please visit THE SONY CODES (by Aldo Andreani)

 (First issue July 16, 2000; last revision January 13, 2007)